Sixth grade: Vietnam

 In Vietnam, Grade 6 is the first year of middle school.

 United States

 The sixth grade is the sixth school year after kindergarten.
-Students are usually 11—12 years old.
+Students are usually 11–12 years old.

 It is most commonly the first year of middle school, although it can be the last year of elementary school in some school districts.

 Less commonly, it can also be the last year of intermediate school or the second year of middle school.

-In mathematics, many students are taught the basic concepts of pre-algebra, such as the concept of integers, constants, variables, exponents, roots, scientific notation and formulas.
+In mathematics, many students are taught the basic concepts of pre-algebra, such as the concept of integers, constants, variables, exponents, roots, scientific notation, and formulas.
 Students may learn basic statistics such as mean, median, mode, and range.

 Uruguay

 In Uruguay, the sixth grade is the sixth and final year of primary school.
-Students are usually 11 to 12 years old.
+Students are usually 11–12 years old.